-We believe that by using good design and climate / site responsive design, a building can provide comfort conditions without the use of mechanical systems.
+We believe that by using good design and climate / site responsive design, a building can provide a base level of comfort conditions without the use of mechanical systems.
 Passive energy systems are added to the building’s toolkit to manage the next level of climate challenges.
 Only when these design strategies cannot provide comfort conditions should technology be applied.

 AT GREEN PROPELLER, WE BELIEVE THAT SUSTAINABLE DESIGN AND GOOD DESIGN GO HAND IN HAND.